tanmay-pro/Transform-Represent/README.md

 ## Part 2

 * Understanding of rotation matrices, quarternions and gimbal locks.
-* Implementation of codes from one representation to another.
+* Implementation of codes for conversation from one representation to another.

 ## Part 3

+* Understanding homogeneous coordinates, vanishing points and points at infinity.
+* Understanding of frame and ooint transformations.

 ## Part 4

+* Working in the LiDAR frame and dealing with registration of point clouds.
+* Working in the camera frame and the world frame.